zyeid/zyeid/README.md

 Hi!
 I’m Zied.
-I’m now a Visiting Assistant Professor in Department of Electronics, Higher Institute of Applied Science and Technology of Sousse (ISSATSo), Sousse University.
+I’m now a Visiting Assistant Professor in Department of Electronics at the Higher Institute of Applied Science and Technology of Sousse (ISSATSo).
 I received my PhD degree on Electrical Engineering from the The National Engineering School of Sousse in 2019 and received my master degree in  Microelectronics Devices and Systems Design from the Faculty of Sciences of Monastir in 2012.
-My research interest includes watermaking, artificial intelligence, machine learning, deep learning and FPGA.
+My research interest includes image and video watermaking, artificial intelligence, machine learning, deep learning and FPGA.

 <!---
 👋 Hi, I’m @zyeid